 I believe passionately in the need for every person to realize their potential.
 Self-awareness is the first step.
 But that's not enough.
 Managing ourselves - at work, at home, with friends and in our communities - is the hardest job we'll ever do.
 Many people externalize blame for their work issues, relationship problems and other challenges.
 It's hard to look in the mirror and take complete accountability for your life, your reactions, actions and even your inaction.

 In my leadership journey, I’ve slayed many inner dragons.
 I used to feel hard done by at times.
 Why were some people more influential?
 Why did I have a son with autism?
 Why weren’t professions like communications and marketing respected as much as law and accounting?
 Why was bad behaviour by senior executives tolerated and even rewarded?
-I felt and still feel that every employee needed to be respected, wherever they stood on the hierarchy.
+Every employee needs to be respected, wherever they stand in the hierarchy.
 I knew that engagement mattered to individual lives and business results.
 I spoke my truth a little too stridently at times, and sounded self-righteous.

 Along the way, I learned about influence and political savvy, and how to take accountability for my actions and those of my teams.
 We blew our goals out of the water, which gave me licence to colour outside the lines and influence major changes to how we led people.